Ticket t+

 The Ticket t+ was a single trip ticket for public transport in Paris, introduced in 2007 and discontinued in 2025.
-It was replaced by the Métro-Train-RER Ticket and the Bus-Tram Ticket, both of which require a Navigo card.
-The new Métro-Train-RER Ticket costs €2.50 and allows trips on the Métro, RER and Transilien networks in all zones, excluding access to airports.
-The new Bus-Tram Ticket costs €2 and allows trips on the bus and tramway networks in all zones, including access to airports.
+It was replaced by the Metro-Train-RER Ticket and the Bus-Tram Ticket, both of which require a Navigo card.
+The new Metro-Train-RER Ticket allows trips on the Metro, RER and Transilien networks in all zones, excluding access to airports.
+The new Bus-Tram Ticket allows trips on the bus and tramway networks in all zones, including access to airports.

 History

 The Ticket t+ was available individually at a price of €2.50.
 It was also available as a pack of 10 at a price reduced by 20%.
 Between 2019 and 2024, the individual ticket and pack of 10 could also be loaded onto a reusable Navigo Easy card or smartphone.
 From September 2023, the pack of 10 was discontinued.
 From January 2025, the individual ticket was only available at some older ticket machines that could not yet issue Navigo Easy cards.
 From May 2025, the individual ticket was also discontinued.